 If all New Zealand households were to switch to the cheapest electricity retailers for their areas, the Electricity Authority estimates the country could save as much as $280m.

-As at September 2016, Flick customers have already saved more than $2m, with figures rising by $85,000 a week.
-The average saving per customer, compared to what they would have paid on their old power contracts, was $412, and there’s even a few who have saved more than $1500 since joining.
+As at May 2017, Flick customers have already saved more than $9 million.
+The average saving per customer over the past 12 months, compared to what they would have paid on their old power contracts, was $498.